NachoCP/EmotiTuneOT/article/article.md

 for the future.

-Looking forward to start the new project!
+Looking forward to starting the new project!